canjs/canjs/docs/can-guides/setup/setting-up-canjs.md

     import {Component, restModel} from "can";
     ```

-  - `./dist/can.core.mjs` - An ESM module with named exports of each [core] package bundled
+  - `./core.mjs` - An ESM module with named exports of each [can-core] package bundled
     together.
 This is useful for examples and prototyping in modern browsers that
     support ES modules and for real-world apps that use just what's in core CanJS.
     It's hosted statically on `unpkg` and can be